rikyperdana/gas-autoForm/README.md

   submit: {value: 'Save', class: 'is-success'}
 }))
 ```
-This code will generate a form with `name` field in text and `number` field in number

 ## Code structure
 `Code.gs` : A server-side code which include `lodash`, `doGet`, and `include` function.